Binary Uptime overview

 Special features

-- Double click on background will show System Info
+- Double-clicking on the background will definitely show System Info

 Show changelog